7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- The act of flushing any of these items will ultimately lead to blockages in drains or damaged pipes within your plumbing system.
-This will come at an unimaginable cost to you.
+- Flushing any of these items can lead to blocked drains or damaged sewer pipelines inside your home’s plumbing system which comes at an expense that is unimaginable to you.

-- Sydney Blocked Drains Plumber offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining services.
+- Sydney Blocked Drains Plumber offers unblocking blocked drains Drain clearing, CCTV drain inspection, and pipe relining services.

 1. Baby wipes